People of Illinois v. Victor Perez 189 Ill. 2b 254 (Illinois Sup. Ct. 2000)

-At the time he hired Mr. Goodman’s firm, Mr. Perez stood convicted of 1st degree murder on a theory of accountability and was serving a twenty-year sentence.
+When Mr. Perez hired Mr. Goodman’s firm, he had been convicted of first degree murder on a theory of accountability* and was serving a twenty year sentence.
 Mr. Goodman argued Mr. Perez’s case before the Illinois Supreme Court and won a unanimous reversal of his conviction, followed by an executive pardon and cash settlement from the court of claims.
 Mr. Perez was released after five years of unjust incarceration.
-This decision is a landmark and often-cited case supporting the principle that presence at the scene does not make one accountable even when the crime is gang related.
+This decision is a landmark and often cited case supporting the principle* that presence at the scene does not make one accountable, even when the crime is gang related.
 For more information on this case, read the Chicago Tribune article.